McLean Hospital 115 Mill Street Belmont, MA 02478

 The questionnaire allows individuals to screen themselves, in an anonymous way, for mood and anxiety disorders, eating disorders and alcohol use disorders.
 The online screenings provide an assessment of the user’s mental health, information on whether the user’s results are consistent with a mental health disorder, an overview of signs and symptoms of treatable disorders and help getting access to local treatment options.

 A study done in 2009 showed that depression screenings are effective in connecting at-risk individuals with treatment.
-It showed that 55 percent of those who completed the screening online and who agreed to take part in a follow-up survey sought depression treatment within three months.
+It showed that 55% of those who completed the screening online and who agreed to take part in a follow-up survey sought depression treatment within three months.
 More than 700 colleges and over 300 community-based organizations participate, resulting in more than 120,000 screenings each year.

 Earlier this month, McLean Hospital recognized National Depression Screening Day on October 9 with a number of activities aimed at increasing awareness about depression and encouraging people who are concerned about depression to talk to a mental health professional.